kodecocodes/ios-interview/iOS Specific Questions/README.md

 > they truly understand the inner workings, or are repeating things
 > they've read online.

-What does static mean?
+What does `static` mean?

-Why do you like swift and what advantages or disadvantages does it have over other languages?
+Why do you like Swift and what advantages or disadvantages does it have over other languages?

-What is the difference between weak and unowned and when we should use which?
+What is the difference between `weak` and `unowned` and when we should use which?

 What is the concept of an abstract class in Swift?

-Do you prefer Objective C or Swift?
+Do you prefer Objective-C or Swift?
 Why?

 Which part(s) of a framework have you explored that others have not?

-When would you use unowned VS weak self in a closure?
+When would you use `unowned` vs `weak` self in a closure?

 > https://stackoverflow.com/questions/24320347/shall-we-always-use-unowned-self-inside-closure-in-swift